T-cube/tshion-account-api/docs/api/app-center/center.md

   url: String,
   description: String, //"this is an incredible note app"
   update_info: String, //"fixed some bugs"
-  star: Number, // 4.7  average of this app comments stars
+  star: Number, // 4.7  average of this app comment stars
   permissions: [String...],
   dependencies: [String...],
   storage: {